TRC Training, Professional Development, and Networking Opportunities

 Native Children’s Research Exchange Conference & Network

 Native Children's Research Exchange logoThe Native Children’s Research Exchange (NCRE) Conference and Network were established in 2008 with funding from the Society for Research in Child Development.
 Continuation and subsequent growth of NCRE activities have been supported by funding from the National Institute on Drug Abuse and with TRC resources.
-Conferences were hosted annually from 2008 to 2017 and biennially thereafter, with the last conference in 2019.
-The 2021 conference has been postponed until September 2022 due to the COVID pandemic.
-In lieu of a 2021 conference, a small NCRE Working Group convened virtually from December 9-10, 2021.
-The Working Group developed a conceptual framework to highlight the challenges and opportunities with respect to preventing and addressing substance use and disorder in the lives of Native children, particularly considering the events of 2020 and beyond, including the COVID-19 pandemic, racial injustice and reckoning, the climate crisis, and the ongoing drug epidemic.
-A forthcoming call for submissions for a special issue of the journal Adversity and Resilience Science was also drafted as part of the Working Group convening.
+Conferences were hosted annually from 2008 to 2017 and biennially thereafter.
+In lieu of a 2021 conference, due to the COVID-19 pandemic, a small NCRE Working Group convened virtually and developed a conceptual framework to highlight the challenges and opportunities with respect to preventing and addressing substance use and disorder in the lives of Native children, particularly considering the events of 2020 and beyond, including the COVID-19 pandemic, social upheaval, and an ongoing drug epidemic.
+A subsequent special issue of the journal Adversity and Resilience Science was also developed, which a publication from the NCRE Working Group convening.

 More information on the NCRE Conference and network, including past conference themes and agendas can be found on the NCRE website.
 To be added to the NCRE listserv and receive updates on the conference and other opportunities relevant to research on Native child and family health and well-being, contact Dr. Michelle Sarche.